VeraKowalczuk/acept/docs/source/file_trees/acept_tree.rst

     📦acept
     ┣ 📂data                                    Data directory
-    ┃ ┣ 📂dwd                                   Weather data from the Deutscher Wetterdienst (DWD) ┃ ┃ ┗ 📂try_bavarian                        Bavarian TRY data
+    ┃ ┣ 📂bbd                                   Root directory for the preprocessed BBD ┃ ┃ ┗ 📂TestBezirk                          Contains example shapefiles for testing ┃ ┣ 📂dwd                                   Weather data from the Deutscher Wetterdienst (DWD) ┃ ┃ ┗ 📂try_bavarian                        Bavarian TRY data
     ┃ ┣ 📂fed_states                            Shape files for the federal states of Germany